googlearchive/compute-appengine-demo-suite-python/README.md

 If load balancing **is** set up, it will work to forward all connections to an IP address to a set of VMs with a specific tag (fractal-cluster).
 Currently, the projects that support this are hard coded in the `demo-suite/demos/fractal/main.py` along with the IP/hostnames for the load balancer.

 ### Boot from PD
 If you initialize a set of boot PDs, they will be detected and used instead of booting from scratch disks.
-Do do this run the `demo-suite/demos/fractal/createpds.sh` script.
+To do this run the `demo-suite/demos/fractal/createpds.sh` script.
 You'll have to update it to point to your project.

 [1]: http://gce-demos.appspot.com